 13. Accra is the capital and largest city in Ghana, the name Accra means place of Ants.

 14. Many Ghanaians like to wear Kente Cloth.
-Ghana is a major fashion Center of Africa.
+Ghana is a major fashion and design center of Africa.
 Accra is considered Africa’s “Capital of cool” by the New York Times.
 Ghanaians are very fashion conscious people.

 15. Ghana is a major center of Architecture